FamilySearch/gedcomx/drafts/2012-03-23-gedcomx-project-refactor.md

 * Make a Soundly-Reasoned Conclusion

 That's what GEDCOM X is trying to enable.
 If you think this sounds a lot like legacy GEDCOM, nobody's going to blame you.
-The difference between GEDCOM X and legacy GEDCOM isn't so much in the project scope as much as it's in the capacity to achieve the same goals with the latest tools and technologies.
+The difference between GEDCOM X and legacy GEDCOM isn't so much the project scope as it is the capacity to achieve the same goals with the latest tools and technologies.

 A ferryboat may have goals similar to those of a ten-lane cable-stayed bridge, but the latter has significantly greater potential and capacity.